 The tricky part was figuring out a way to create a simple interface and a model in Onshape that communicates the results to the user.

 This was done using a series of global variables and setting up the guess inputs as configuration parameters.
-Each configuration parameter corresponds with an individual Wordle custom feature, which checks the guess and updates the board with the results.
+Each configuration parameter corresponds with an individual Onshape Wordle custom feature, which checks the guess and updates the board with the results.

 Doing it this way allowed me to use Onshape’s link sharing, giving people access to the Document and the ability to play the game even without an Onshape account.